OctopusDeploy/docs/docs/deployment-process/variables/prompted-variables.md

 description: Prompted variables allow you to prompt a user to enter a value rather than storing it in Octopus.
 position: 3
 ---

-Sometimes you may not want to store the value of a variable inside Octopus (though [Octopus does store variables securely](/docs/deployment-process/variables/sensitive-variables.md)), or the value of the variable may change for each deployment.
+As you work with [variables](/docs/deployment-process/variables/index.md) in Octopus, there may be times when the value of a variable isn't known and you a user to enter the variable at deployment time.
 Octopus can handle this using **Prompted variables**.

 ## Defining a Prompted Variable {#Promptedvariables-Definingapromptedvariable}